influxdata/docs-v2/content/chronograf/v1.9/guides/advanced-kapacitor.md

 On this page, you can:

 - View Kapacitor Flux tasks.
-- View TICKscript task activity.
+- View Kapacitor Flux task activity.
-- Enable and disable TICKscript tasks.
+- Enable and disable Kapacitor Flux tasks.
-- Delete TICKscript tasks.
+- Delete Kapacitor Flux tasks.